kathrn01/Guess-The-Word/README.md

-# React App: Wordsy Game
+# React App: Guess The Word
-## About Wordsy
+## About Guess The Word
-Wordsy is a game inspired by the popular word guessing game Wordle.
-However, in Wordsy, users only have four guesses, and words are four letters.
+Guess The Word is a game inspired by the popular word guessing game Wordle.
+However, in this game, users only have four guesses, and words are four letters.
 Once a game is over, the user can play again right away.<br>
 I hope to soon implement a points system, user statistics (database), and make use of an API for words.

 ## Play